TheWebTech/hs-code-block-web-component/README.md

 A code block web component and HubSpot module that leverages the component.

 ## How to use the web component
 Wherever you want to place your code block you use HTML.
+On the page you will need to ensure you are loading the web component's JavaScript file as well.

-There are two elements in use.
+There are two elements in use [Code blocks](#code-block-element-code-block) and [Code tabs](#code-tab-element-code-tab).
 ### Code block element `<code-block>`

 This is a wrapper element which contains `<code-tab>` elements.
 Multiple `<code-tab>` elements can be placed inside of a code block.
 This element generates tabs for each of the `<code-tab>` elements placed within it, and handles toggling the visibility of the individual tabs.